Arnaaud3/PORTFOLIO_WEBPAGE/README.md

 # PORTFOLIO_WEBPAGE
-Learning project for web development.
+This project is a learning project for web development.
+It consist of the design of a portfolio web page using html, css and JavaScript.